spfrommer/ragdoll-data-pipeline/README.md

 ### Collecting Your Own Dataset

 You can use this data collection pipeline to collect additional websites or additional product categories.
-To do so, modify [`dataset/categories`](https://github.com/spfrommer/cse-ranking-manipulation) accordingly and run the code with the following these instructions.
+To do so, modify [`dataset/categories`](https://github.com/spfrommer/cse-ranking-manipulation) accordingly and run the code with the following instructions.

 Required packages:
 ```